Research ideas

 First milestone

-Replace the full scaling family in a toy fragment and check which local rewrites survive.
+Replace the scaling family in one toy fragment and check which rewrites survive.

 Current focus Fit: ambitious M2 or PhD Scope: deep